ryanholbrook/kaggle-learn/notebooks/exercises-1-linear-trend.md

 # Create and Evaluation Split #

-Now Split the time series into a training set and a validation set, being sure to preserve the time order.
+Now split the time series into a training set and a validation set, being sure to preserve the original ordering.

 ```python
 from sklearn.model_selection import train_test_split